iterative/mlem.ai/content/docs/user-guide/remote-objects.md

 [mlem objects]: /doc/user-guide/basic-concepts#mlem-objects
 [object type]: /doc/user-guide/basic-concepts#mlem-object-types

+## Initializing MLEM Project

+Although you can store MLEM objects in a Git repo or in a Cloud bucket without creating a MLEM project with `$ mlem init`, doing so enables you to organize and access your MLEM objects easier.

+This creates a `.mlem/` directory in the desired path.
+By default MLEM will save models to `.mlem/model/` and data to `.mlem/data`.
+If you save MLEM models outside of `.mlem/` folder, MLEM will store the reference to it inside `.mlem/` folder.
+This approach allows MLEM to list your MLEM objects in a project.

 ## Listing objects

 You can list MLEM objects inside a remote MLEM project (e.g. in a Git repo) with `mlem list`.
 There's no need to download/clone the project.

 ```cli
 $ mlem list \